-Wendy Halliday, Director at See Me, said:

-"We want everyone to feel comfortable talking about mental health - whenever they like.
-Talking about mental health reduces stigma, helping to create supportive communities where young people can talk openly about mental health and feel empowered to seek help when they need it.
+Wendy Halliday, Director at See Me, said: "We know that many people will say 'I'm fine' when asked how they're feeling, even if there's more going on - and stigma can be a big barrier, especially for young people, when it comes to opening up and being honest when they're struggling.
+We want everyone to feel comfortable talking about mental health whenever and where ever they like.
+Talking about mental health reduces stigma, helping to create supportive communities where we can talk openly about mental health and feel empowered to seek help when we need it.

 "That's why opening up the conversation about mental health problems is so important - by talking about it we can support ourselves and others.

-"However you do it, start a conversation about mental health this Time to Talk Day."
+However you do it, start a conversation about mental health this Time to Talk Day."

-For information about Time to Talk Day and how you can get involved please visit the See Me website.
+For information about Time to Talk Day and how you can get involved please visit the www.seemescotland.org/seeus/campaigns/ time-to-talk/time-to-talk-day-2024.